techiescamp/kubernetes-prometheus/README.md

 Idea of this repo to understand all the components involved in prometheus setup.

-You can find the full tutorial from here--> [Kubernetes Monitoting setup Using Prometheus](https://devopscube.com/setup-prometheus-monitoring-on-kubernetes/)
+You can find the full tutorial from here--> [Kubernetes Monitoring setup Using Prometheus](https://devopscube.com/setup-prometheus-monitoring-on-kubernetes/)

 ## 🚀 CKA, CKAD, CKS, KCNA & PCA Coupon Codes